deepakness/optisharp/README.md

 1. The script scans the `/input` directory for image files
 2. For each valid image:
    - Retrieves original metadata and dimensions
+   - Applies EXIF orientation automatically
    - Applies configured resizing (if enabled)
    - Applies sharpening (if enabled)
    - Removes metadata (if enabled)
    - Converts to the target format with quality settings
    - Applies format-specific optimizations
    - Saves to the `/output` directory
  3. Generates a comprehensive summary report

+Note: When converting images with transparency to JPEG, transparent regions are flattened to white to ensure predictable results.

 ## 🧩 Advanced Usage